dfgordon/sdpii/src/README.md

 ## Bank Switching

-SDP II uses auxiliary and bank-switched memory to stash a standard size (14x8) font, and a standard size (28x16) map set, without compromising the RAM disk.
+SDP II uses auxiliary and bank-switched memory to stash a standard size (14x8) font, and a standard size (28x16) map set.
 The auxiliary stack provides a "cyclic stack" accessible from Applesoft.

+This will not interfere with the operation of the RAM disk, but accessing `/RAM` may corrupt the stashed font (see above).

 ### Stashed Font